ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 }
 ```

 You can be more explicit than this using vanilla MVC and this tool is just that, an extension/repackaging of a couple of MVC web app implementations that veered towards the more explicit and direct way.
-Hopefully its usage will also result in a more clear and expressive solution as well.
+Hopefully its usage will also result in a more clear and maintainable solution as well.

 ## Installation